First detection of tracks of radon progeny recoils by MIMAC: Radon progeny recoil position identification

-Figure~\ref{fig:PoMPD} presents a simulated distribution of 112.3~keV \Nucl{Pb}{214} events in the $(z,\overline{\mathcal{D}})$ plan.
-This simulation is based on \Nucl{Pb}{214} tracks generated by SRIM with a kinematic energy of 112.3~keV on MIMAC gas mixture at 50 mbar.
+Figure~\ref{fig:PoMPD} presents a simulated distribution of 112.3~keV \Nucl{Pb}{214} events in the $(z,\mathrm{MPD})$ plane.
+This simulation is based on \Nucl{Pb}{214} tracks generated by SRIM with a kinetic energy of 112.3~keV on MIMAC gas mixture at 50 mbar.
 It included the ionization electrons diffusion using a diffusion coefficient estimation from Magboltz as mentioned before.
-We can see that $\overline{\mathcal{D}}$ increases as the square root of the mean $z$ coordinate of the track.
-The diffusion variation along the track is negligible for small tracks ($ \sim0.5 - 10$ mm).
-As track length and mean width depend on the nuclear recoil energy, the MPD depends on energy too.
+We can see that MPD increases as the square root of the track $z$ coordinate.
+The diffusion variation along the track is negligible for small tracks ($ \sim 0.5 - 10$~mm).
+As track length and mean width depends on the NR energy, the MPD depends on energy too.
 In conclusion, using this observable, we can identify the track position of the events in the detector.
 This observable allows one to discriminate anode events from volume or cathode events.
-For \Nucl{Pb}{214} nuclear recoils of 112.3~keV, cathode and volume events have a MPD value higher than 2.3 while anode events have a value lower than 2.3 considering the length of the nuclear recoil being lower than 1 mm, see insert in figure~\ref{fig:PoMPD}.
+For \Nucl{Pb}{214} NRs of 112.3~keV, cathode and volume events have a MPD value higher than 2.3, while anode events have a value lower than 2.3 for the lengths of NRs being smaller than 1 mm, see insert in figure~\ref{fig:PoMPD}.